Ananyapam7/Introductory-Quantum-Algorihtms/README.md

 Qiskit is made up of 4 elements Terra, Aer, Ignis and Aqua.
 If you want to run your program on real systems, you need a 5th element IBM Q Provider.

-Follow this tutorial https://ananyapam7.github.io/An-Introduction-to-Quantum-Computing-by-Qiskit/ which should lay the foundations of quantum computation and quantum information and should help you to get started with qiskit.
+Follow the tutorial here : [Introducing Qiskit and Basic Quantum Algorithms](https://ananyapam7.github.io/An-Introduction-to-Quantum-Computing-by-Qiskit/)

 Other References:
 Check out the [textbook](https://qiskit.org/textbook/preface.html)